Botanical Name: Momordica charantia

 - Before sowing, soak the seeds in Boron for 24 hours.

 First irrigation must be given after sowing, and thereafter the crop must be watered every 6-7 days.
 A total of 8-9 irrigations are required before harvesting.
+Hybrid Bitter Gourd Cultivation can happen in loamy, drained sandy, black soil or alluvial soil.
+Ensure best soil mix for seeds so they get proper nutrition and hence give high yield at the end.

-The best time to pick the bitter gourds is almost after 12-16 weeks after plantation when the fruits are 4-6 inches long.
+The best time to pick the bitter gourds is almost 12-16 weeks after plantation when the fruits are 4-6 inches long.
 However make sure to spray your crops with pesticides to avoid bitter gourd pests such as aphids, melon fruit fly, red pumpkin beetle.

 We hope this was a good read.
 If you are up for planting bitter gourds, order the best quality seeds from Urja Seeds right away.
 Happy sowing!